 Jazz involves a lot of improvisation, which can be intimidating as a new guitar student.
 How do you improvise if you don’t know how chord progressions work?
 Can you play songs that have absolutely no structure when you’re new?
-Sets and performances don’t always follow a strict progression.
+Guitar sets and performances don’t always follow a strict progression.
 Instead, jazz musicians tend to use performance as a creative outlet.
 They pick a beat, a certain chord progression and tinker around within those progressions.

-When I started listening to Jazz music (as a kid), I remember feeling overwhelmed by the seemingly unstructured progressions.
+When I started listening to Jazz standards (as a kid), I remember feeling overwhelmed by the seemingly unstructured progressions.
 It seemed as if Jazz musicians explored a range of possibilities that no other genre could.
 And I didn’t like the inconsistencies.
-As I continued to learn about Jazz, I realized that there actually is a structure to Jazz music, albeit different from other styles of music.
+As I continued to learn about Jazz, I realized that there actually is a structure to Jazz standards, albeit different from other styles of music.
 And the more you explore the genre, the more it’ll translate into a creative, yet logical progression.

-If you’re interested in developing your relationship with Jazz music, a really good approach is to learn the most famous jazz chord progressions.
+If you’re interested in developing your relationship with Jazz standards, a really good approach is to learn the most famous jazz chord progressions.
 This information can be added to your tool box to use when you’re inspired or looking to delve into the world of improvisation.
 Learning common jazz progressions helps you to outline a song without stifling the melody.
 Once you master these progressions, you’ll be able to choose a particular progression which will allow you to solo with a whole band without having little more than a jazz chord progression in mind.

 The Most Common Jazz Chord Progression

 The most common Jazz chord progression involves a II-V-I (2-5-1) component.
 This means that, regardless of the chord you choose, you’ll move from II-V-I degrees on the fretboard.
-Most jazz songs include some variation of this progression, making it an essential part of learning jazz music.
-It’s a staple in Jazz music.
+Most jazz songs include some variation of this progression, making it an essential part of learning jazz standards.
+It’s a staple in Jazz standards.
 And, actually, this particular pattern can be found in most genres of music.
 Meaning, once you get used to the way it sounds, you’ll be able to pick it out of R&B music, pop, rock and more genres.

 While most songs will involve a number of different patterns and rhythms, starting with the basics should help you set some standards for improvisation.